-Faculty members interested in proposing an off-campus travel course for May Term 2016 or Summer 2016 should consult the Guidelines for planning successful off-campus travel courses for 2015 and use the updated 2016 TRAVEL COURSE PROPOSAL FORM –revised and final as of 12-12-14.
-Faculty interested in proposing an international travel course should also review the Expectations for Short Term Study Abroad Faculty Leaders as well as Assistance provided to Simpson College faculty leading short-term study abroad experiences.
+Faculty members interested in proposing an off-campus travel course for May Term 2016 or Summer 2016 should consult the Guidelines for planning successful off-campus travel courses for 2016 and use the updated 2016 TRAVEL COURSE PROPOSAL FORM –revised and final as of 12-12-14.
+Faculty interested in proposing an international travel course should also review the following two documents: Expectations for Short Term Study Abroad Faculty Leaders as well as Assistance provided to Simpson College faculty leading short-term study abroad experiences.

 International travel course proposals for May Term are due to the Office of International Education by Monday, January 19, 2015, and for Summer by Monday, February 16, 2015.

 If you need to access the online study abroad application website to review applications submitted for a travel course or semester abroad program you will be leading, click on this link (http://simpson.abroadoffice.net/index.html).
 If you need assistance with your user name or password for the system, please contact Jay Wilkinson in the OIE for assistance.

 Faculty Leaders of short-term study abroad courses are expected to abide by policies, procedures, and guidelines established by the college with regard to academics, student development practices, and administrative issues.
 Please consult the Expectations for Short Term Study Abroad Faculty Leaders and direct any questions you may have about the document and the policies outlined in it to the Director of International Education.

 Call for proposals to direct an upcoming semester abroad program

 The Office of International Education will be seeking faculty proposals to direct the upcoming “Simpson Experience Abroad” (SEA) semester program in: